 As we saw in the last article, true repentance is evidenced by turning to God.

 Your definition of repentance will reveal whether you are living under grace or works.
-In the Old Testament, sinners repented by bringing a sacrifice of penance and confessing their sins (Num 5:7).
-But in the new we bring a sacrifice of praise and confess his name (Heb 13:15, AMP).
+In the Old Testament, sinners repented by bringing a sacrifice of penance and confessing their sins [simple_tooltip content=’then he shall confess the sin which he has committed.
+He shall make restitution for his trespass in full, plus one-fifth of it, and give it to the one he has wronged.’](Num 5:7)[/simple_tooltip].
+But in the new we bring a sacrifice of praise and confess his name [simple_tooltip content=’Through Him, therefore, let us at all times offer up to God a sacrifice of praise, which is the fruit of lips that thankfully acknowledge and confess and glorify His name.’](Heb 13:15, AMP)[/simple_tooltip].

 Confession seems to be a touchy subject, because if you think confessing sins is a prerequisite to receiving forgiveness, then you are in danger of setting aside the grace of God.